-I work with many business professionals who encounter professional pushback to their great ideas.
+I work with many business and STEM professionals who encounter professional pushback to their great ideas.
 Then, they fight the urge to tuck their tails between their legs and crawl back to the comfortable confines of their organization’s status quo culture.
 Alternatively, they take things personally – and negatively – and get pissed off at the person pushing back on their great idea.

 Ever find yourself in a situation you were convinced would be positively received?
 Instead, you find yourself on the receiving end of professional pushback: from your boss or from your client.
 What course of action do you take?

 My professional mantra is: Depending on where we sit around the table, we all hear the same stories differently.
 Shouldn’t our differences become our strengths and opportunities to better serve each other, first, so we better serve our clients?